davidwestberry/MERN-tutorial/part-1.md

     console.log(`Example app listening on port ${port}`);
 });
 ```
 Now if you run `node index.js` you should see output like `Example app listening on port 3000`.
 And if you open your browser and navigate to http://localhost:3000, you should see a blank page with **Hello World** at the top.
+To stop the execution, in the terminal press `ctrl + c`

 ## Hello World Code Breakdown
 Here I will break down what is happening line by line\